 There are more heterogeneous sources of insights than ever before.
 They stem from divergent original sources and formats, and there are challenges in manually pulling this data together and tracking it across an organization.

-Today, Medical Affairs needs a flexible insights strategy that can both drive action, but also capture data that we can learn from over time.
+Today, Medical Affairs needs a flexible insights strategy that can both drive action, but also capture data that we can learn from overtime.

-In regard to how to define a strategic approach to insights, Shauna Aherne, President of MedEvoke explained, “In order to better define insights, we need to start with the way that insights need to be filtered and synthesized down to be insight actionable.
+Regarding how to define a strategic approach to insights, Shauna Aherne, President of MedEvoke explained, “In order to better define insights, we need to start with the way that insights need to be filtered and synthesized down to be insight actionable.
 That’s through the strategic imperatives.
 Each organization needs to keep the end in mind of how they start approaching insights.”

 Kirk Shepard, Chief Medical Officer and SVP of Global Medical Affairs OBG at Eisai and Co-founder of MAPS, sees insights as “a discovery moment that can drive strategic actions and decisions,” but emphasized that the criteria are not rigid.
 “We’d rather have an MSL err on the side of submitting, and then, in the feedback loop, they get a feeling after the training of what went to the actionable decision-making and they learn that way.”